oaktreeapps/admin_panel_cli/README.md

 module.exports = resource;
 ```

-> Quicknote: The boilerplate containing `name`, `collectionName` & `url` can be generated with `addconfig resourcename` command
+> Quick note: The boilerplate containing `name`, `collectionName` & `url` can be generated with `addconfig resourcename` command

 For the `resource` object, the following properties are supported:

 - `name` (required) - name of the resource
-- `url` (required) - url of the resource where the resource data will be avaiable in the admin panel UI
+- `url` (required) - url of the resource where the resource data will be available in the admin panel UI
 - `collectionName` (required) - name of the collection in the MongoDB database
 - `crudFields` (required) - the fields that the resource needs defined in an array of objects (refer below for more info)